fbpx

 Inspection

 Think of inspection as bringing the person you love home to meet your parents for the first time.
 You are head over heels with the house of your dreams.
 It has everything on your wishlist.
-Hardwood floors, good lighting, a modern kitchen, roof deck and parking space.
+Hardwood floors, good lighting, a modern kitchen, roof deck, and parking space.
 Then comes the inspection to point out all its hidden flaws.
 Trust your agent to analyze the information.
 It may be a dealbreaker.
 Or an opportunity to ask the owner to make improvements and/or lower the price.

 Closing